2020 Renewed Malta Citizenship

 2: Can my family be included in my application?

-Yes, the main applicant may include a spouse, children under 18 years of age, financially dependent adult children under the age of 27, and parents of main applicant and spouse over the age of 55.
+Yes, the main applicant may include a spouse, children under 29 years of age, financially dependent adult children under the age of 29, and parents of main applicant and spouse.

 3: Can you also assist in obtaining Maltese citizenship by descent?